ggrrrr/trade-executor-app/README.md

 - what part did you like the most

   - I have never used WS in such way ( the service to act as a client ), ussually I have been using kafka

 - how much time you spent on it in total

-  - over all total spend: time 8-10 hours
+  - over all total spent with reading and coding: 9-11 hours

 - describe the next steps that you would work on when you had more time

+  - error handling

   - more flexible orders ( price min/max , timeout for one order)

   - handling the actual order execution

+  - research if there are other better way of handling the wsconn.ReadMessage

   - depends on the use case, run these as a AWS Lambda or GCP Functinos, or create a scalable api service